 Any European Federation that is a member of IOF may apply to organise ETOC.
 Applications shall reach the IOF Office before January 1st three years prior to the championship.
-The Annual Meeting of the orienteering Federations in Europe appoints the organiser.
+The IOF Council appoints the organiser.
 The appointment is subject to approval by the IOF and the signing of an organiser's agreement.
 The Senior Event Adviser shall be appointed by the IOF.